 One more petitioner had failed.
 That meant they would get a chance.
 A chance to beg Lightsong to kill himself.

-Lightsong stood suddenly, grabbing the cap off his head and tossing it away as he walked away from the throne.
-Servants and priests followed immediately as he slammed open a door into the main palace.
-He turned on them, however.
+Lightsong stood suddenly, grabbing the cap off his head and tossing it asked.
+He rushed away, throwing open a door at the back of the room.
+It slammed against the wall as he stumbled out of the petition hall.

+Servants and priests followed immediately.
+He turned on them as they entered the room.

 “Go!” he said, waving them away.
 Many of them showed looks of surprise, unaccustomed to any kind of forcefulness on their master’s part.

 “Leave me be!” he shouted, towering over them.
-Colors in the room flared brighter in response to his emotion, and the servants backed down, confused, standing in place as he pushed his way out of the room and slammed the door behind himself.
+Colors in the room flared brighter in response to his emotion, and the servants backed down, confused, stumbling back out into the petition hall and pulling the door closed.

-He placed one hand against the wall, breathing in an out, hand against his forehead.
+Lightsong stood alone.
+He placed one hand against the wall, breathing in and out, other hand against his forehead.
 Why was he sweating so?
-He’d been through thousands of petitions during his time in the Court of Gods.
-Many even worse than the one he’d just seen.
-He’d sent pregnant women to their deaths, doomed children and parents, consigned the innocent and the faithful all to die.
+He’d been through thousands of petitions during his time in the Court of Gods, and many had been worse than the one he’d just seen.
+He’d sent pregnant women to their deaths, doomed children and parents, consigned death to the innocent and the faithful.

-He shouldn’t be reacting so.
+There was no reason to over-react.
 He could take it.
 It was a little thing, really.
-Just like eating the Breath of a new person every day.
+Just like eating the Breath of a new person every week.
 A small price to pay. . . .

-The door opened and a figure slipped in.
+The door opened and a figure stepped in.

 Lightsong didn’t turn.
 However, he did speak.
 “What do they want of me, Llarimar?” he demanded.
 “Do they really think I’ll do it?
 Lightsong, the selfish?
 Do they really think I’d give my life up for one of them?”

 Llarimar was quiet for a few moments.
 “You offer hope, your grace,” he finally said.
 “A last hope, one they know probably won’t work.
 But, that is part of faith in you--the knowledge that someday, one of your faithful will receive a miracle.”

 “And if they’re wrong?”
 Lightsong asked.
 “I have no desire to die.
 I’m an idle man, fond of luxury.
-Men like that don’t give up their lives, even if they do happen to be Gods.”
+People like me don’t give up their lives, even if they do happen to be Gods.”

 Llarimar didn’t reply.

 “The good ones are all already dead, Scoot,” Lightsong said, looking up.
-“Calmseer, Brighthue, those were Gods who would give themselves away.
+“Calmseer, Brighthue: those were Gods who would give themselves away.
 The rest of us. . .we’re far more selfish.
 There hasn’t been a petition granted in what, three years?”

 “About that, your grace,” Llarimar said quietly.

 “And, why should it be different?”
 Lightsong said, laughing a bit.
-“I mean, we have to die to heal one them.
+“I mean, we have to die to heal one of them.
 Giving up our Breath kills us.
-It’s the only reason we’re alive!
 Doesn’t that strike you as ridiculous, Scoot?
 What kind of religion encourages its members to come and petition for their gods to die?”

 Lightsong shook his head.
 “It’s ironic, in a way.
-We’re Gods to them only until they persuade us to die.
+We’re Gods to them only until they kill us.
 And, I think I might know why it happens.
 It’s those petitions, being forced to sit day after day, knowing that you could save one of them--that you probably should, since your life isn’t really worth anything.
 That’s enough to drive a man mad.
 Enough to drive him to kill himself.”

 He smiled, glancing at his high priest.
 “Suicide by Divine manifestation.
 Very dramatic.”

-Llarimar just shook his head.
+Llarimar was silent for a moment.
 “Shall I call the rest of the Petitions off for the day, your grace?”